KidWind Solar Challenge

 • 50% Functionality, Research, Knowledge, Teamwork, Communication

-If a project is chosen as a Featured Project, a KidWind staff member will contact the coach.
-Featured projects selected from Quarters 1-3 (August 1st through April 1st) will be invited to a World KidWind Challenge.
+If your team is chosen as a winner, a KidWind staff member will contact the coach.
+Winners selected from Quarters 1-3 (August 1st through April 1st) will be invited to a World KidWind Challenge in 2025.

 How Do I Participate?